-You will be walking to/from your rental and will be carrying your own luggage to and from your rental.
+You will be walking to/from your rental and will be carrying your own luggage.
+Do NOT bring a rolling luggage.
 Less is more and backpacks work best.
-Do NOT bring a rolling luggage (we do have a storage space at base camp if you must).
-Luggage porters can be hired for a per-bag fee, when available.
+Porters can be hired for a per-bag fee, when available.

-Our high season (drier season) is mid-December through May.
-Our low season (rainier season) is June through November.
-It is the rainforest and it will rain whenever it feels like raining, and there is no such thing as a weather forecast here.
+Our high season (drier season) is mid-December through April.
+Our low season (rainier season) is May through November.
+There is no such thing as a weather forecast here.
 Year-round temperatures are in the 80’s during the day, and in the 60’s at night.
 The biggest variance in our seasons is the amount of rainfall we receive.
 It’s usually cool underneath the canopy in the shade, and extremely hot in the direct sun.
 On occasion, there are rainy days, but even in the rainiest parts of rainy season, the mornings are usually clear.
 Don’t let the prospect of rain ruin your vacation – it’s warm rain and is very pleasant!

-Those of us that live here don’t wear bug spray, but newcomers might feel they need to.
+Those of us that live here don’t wear bug spray.
 Though the bugs are not inherently bad (they are actually quite minimal compared to the coastal areas) there are stinging insects on occasion due to the moon cycles.
 This is nothing to cancel your vacation over or fret about, just come prepared with lightweight pants or bug spray.